Disclosure: This article contains affiliate links. If you make a booking through these links, we may earn a commission at no extra cost to you.

 Ready to Land Online in Europe

 Stop dreading the roaming bill and skip the airport SIM stand for good.
-Choose a regional Europe plan if you are city-hopping, or a single-country plan if you are settling in one spot, install it tonight over Wi-Fi, and step off the plane already connected.
+One plan carried me across five countries and one custard-tart-fueled morning of panic — and it’ll do the same for you.
+Choose a regional Europe plan if you’re city-hopping, or a single-country plan if you’re settling in one spot, install it tonight over Wi-Fi, and step off the plane already connected.